doitonlinemedia/TranslatableRoutes/README.md

 `composer require doitonlinemedia/translatableroutes "dev-master"`

-Next add the following provider to your app.php in the config file under 'providers':
+Next add the following provider to your app.php in the config folder under 'providers':

 `Doitonlinemedia\Translatableroutes\TranslatableRoutesServiceProvider::class`